Round 5- Shenandoah County Small Business Covid-19 Recovery Assistance Grant Application

 - Must be in good standing with regard to state and local taxes and business licenses

 - Must be able to produce recent financial statements such as: Profit & Loss statements, recent balance sheets and/or recent tax returns

-- Had between 1 – 50 Full Time Equivalent (FTE)* employees prior to March 12, 2020 or is a newly opened business**
+- Have less than 20 Full Time Equivalent (FTE)* employees prior to March 12, 2020**

 *Full Time Equivalent (FTE) – the number of employees required to achieve one week (40 hours) of work.
 For example, one full time (40 hours) employee and two part-time (20 hours each) employees would be 2FTE.